PolymeshAssociation/polymesh-documentation-site/docs/100-getting-started/010-keys/020-ledger.md

 ## Using via the Polymesh Wallet

 The [Polymesh Wallet extension](/getting-started/keys/polymesh-wallet) supports signing with Ledger Hardware Wallets.
-This allows you to use you to use your Ledger to sign transactions in any application compatible with the Polymesh wallet.
+This allows you to use your Ledger to sign transactions in any application compatible with the Polymesh wallet.

 Once installed, open the Polymesh app on your Ledger device.